microsoft/vstest-docs/docs/analyze.md

 3. There are breaking changes in latest DataCollector interface.
 Hence, older DataCollectors need to be rebuilt against latest APIs to work with TPv2.
 For details, refer [here(todo)]();

 ## Working with Code Coverage<a name="coverage"></a>
+> **Requirements:**
+> Code Coverage requires the machine to have Visual Studio 2017 Enterprise ([15.3.0](https://www.visualstudio.com/vs) or later installed and a Windows operating system.
 ### Setup a project
 Add a reference to the `Microsoft.CodeCoverage` [nuget package][coveragenuget] to your project.
 This will bring in coverage infrastructure for a test project.
 Here's a sample project file, please note the xml entities marked as